Traffic got you pulling your hair out? Us too!

 In-pavement solar lights - Used to enhance the safety of the "S" curves on Quebec Street north of 138th Avenue, the city installed solar powered in-pavement lights on the curves to help illuminate the path for vehicles.

 Roundabouts - A specific type of circular intersection designed to reduce vehicle conflicts and control speeds.
 Roundabouts result in fewer collisions than standard intersections.
+More information about roundabouts can be found here.

-Flashing yellow arrow deployment - Used to reinforce the requirement for left turning traffic to yield to oncoming traffic at a traffic signal.
-The configurtation of the flashing yellow arrow signals also allows for switching to left turn on green arrows-only during certain times of the day to further enhance safety.
+- Flashing yellow arrow deployment - Used to reinforce the requirement for left turning traffic to yield to oncoming traffic at a traffic signal.
+The configuration of the flashing yellow arrow signals also allows for switching to left turn on green arrows-only during certain times of the day to further enhance safety.

 Decorative crosswalk markings - Highly visible decorative pattern crosswalks are used to improve driver awareness, pedestrian safety, and street aesthetics.
 In general, high visibility crosswalk markings are strongly preferred over decorative markings because they are easier for motorists to see.